 - Other identifiable information

 Because of this fact, organizations' feet are held to the fire.
 Businesses have to prove they are taking appropriate measures to either protect the data consumers agree to share with them or avoid collecting or sharing the personal data of consumers who decline permission.
-The required measures of the California Consumer Privacy Act are lengthy and specific.
+The required measures of the CCPA are lengthy and specific.
 If they weren't, there would be too much up for interpretation.

 - Maintain records of all access requests for 24 months, as well as how the business responded.

-What Consumer Rights Does CCPA Create in Regards to Personal Information?The CCPA creates specific consumer rights regarding personal data and data privacy.
+What consumer rights does CCPA create on personal information?The CCPA creates specific consumer rights regarding personal data and data privacy.
 These rights are similar to the rights established by the GDPR, though they only apply to California residents.
 Residents have the following new rights:

 - The right to opt-out of the sale of their personal information and direct a company to stop selling their information.
 Children under the age of 16 must provide opt-in consent.
 Children under the age of 13 require the consent of a parent or guardian.